wiz0u/WTelegramClient/EXAMPLES.md

 await client.SendMessageAsync(resolved, "/start");
 ```
 *Note: This also works if the @username points to a channel/group, but you must already have joined that channel before sending a message to it.
-If the username is invalid/unused, the API call raises an exception.*
+If the username is invalid/unused, the API call raises an RpcException.*

 <a name="msg-by-phone"></a>
 ### Send a message to someone by phone number